ekrosalee/SpeechDataProcessingPipeline/README.md

-## Step 2.
+## Step 2a.
 Get transcriptions

-Download the get_transcriptions.zip file, unzip, and upload it to your Google Drive (under My Drive)
+Download the FastTranscribeAlign.zip file, unzip the file, and upload the folder to your Google Drive under My Drive

 Replace the wav folder with your local wav folder containing all .wav speech files

-Open and run get_transcriptions.ipynb using Google Colaboratory
+Open FastTranscribeAlign.ipynb using Google Colaboratory and run functions following the instructions

-**Output of Step 2: “tg_transc” folder containing textgrid files with transcriptions**

-## Step 3.
-Get timing data
+## Step 2b.
+Get timing data using MFA

-Download the tg_transc folder to your local computer
+Download the tg_raw folder from Step 2a to your local computer

 Run Montreal Forced Aligner: https://montreal-forced-aligner.readthedocs.io/en/latest/

-Store results in a folder and name it tg_raw

 How to run the Montreal Forced Aligner:

   (to be added)

+Replace files in the tg_raw folder with the new aligned textgrid files

-**Output of Step 3: “tg_raw” folder containing textgrid files with transcriptions + timing data**
+**Output of Step 2: “tg_raw” folder containing textgrid files with transcriptions and timing data**

-## Step 4.
+## Step 3.
 Manual inspection

 Prepare tg_raw and wav folders